 - Nest sites in enclosed areas (solid-fenced balconies, walled courtyards) where babies will be unable to leave once they have hatched

 - Ducks or geese nesting near pools, where babies could hop into the water and not be able to get out

-Once families have made it safely to their chosen water source, young birds will remain with their mother (in the case of mallards) or in larger groups of adults and other babies (in the case of geese) for several months, learning all of the survival skills and social behaviours they will need to survive in the wild.
-Because geese and ducks move together in groups from their nest site to nearby lakes or ponds, and remain there rather than returning to their nest site, ducklings and goslings found on their own with no adult in site are very likely orphaned and in need of help.
-If you spot a baby goose or duck on its own, contact the BC SPCA Animal Help Line (1-855-622-7722) for advice right away.
+Once families have made it safely to their chosen water source, young birds will remain with their mother (in the case of mallards) or in larger groups of adults and other babies (in the case of geese) for several months, learning all of the skills they will need to survive in the wild.

 Ever wonder how to tell ducklings and goslings apart?
-At first glance these downy yellow babies can seem very similar, but they have distinct differences in size and colour that can help distinguish them.
-Mallard ducklings are much smaller than their gosling counterparts, and they have dark chocolate brown and yellow markings with a distinct dark line through their eye – almost as if it was drawn on with eyeliner!
+At first glance these downy yellow babies can look very similar, but they have distinct differences in size and colour to distinguish them.
+Mallard ducklings are much smaller than Canada Goose goslings, and they have dark chocolate brown and yellow markings with a dark line through their eye.
 In contrast, goslings are an olive-green and yellow colour, and they lack the distinct line through their eye.
-The picture below shows several mallard ducklings in care, next to two Canada Goose goslings.
-This time of year is prime time for spotting duck and goose families, so next time you spot a family group, see if you can use these tips to tell which babies are which – without relying on the nearby adult birds for help!